Sri-Hasnika/Tutor-Nest/server/APIS/non_functional_requirements.md

 # Non-Functional Requirements for Tutor Application
+Tutor Nest is a platform connecting students to the tutors
 ## Performance
 - The application should handle at least 100 concurrent users without performance degradation.
 - Response time for API requests should be under 200 milliseconds.